anthonykhong/level_up_lounge/README.md

 ![login](https://user-images.githubusercontent.com/116925227/233503742-c691439e-e997-455a-a124-c74214942fdc.gif)

+Sign up now to join our community!
+If already a user, simply login.

 ### Home Page

 ![homepage2](https://user-images.githubusercontent.com/116925227/233504117-09f9b0b0-338d-47f6-886a-417ea033f9a9.gif)

+Find a list of suggested free-to-play games on the home page.

 ### Discussion Page

 ![blogpage](https://user-images.githubusercontent.com/116925227/233504217-bcbc0c0c-f84f-4a56-b221-4e0495f21639.gif)

+Here, users are able to interact with one another.

 ### Create a new post!

 ![create post](https://user-images.githubusercontent.com/116925227/233504261-93d6a8c7-f2cf-4c6d-abec-4ed7b3db8c48.gif)

+Feel free to share your thoughts with other gamers by creating a post!

 ### Edit a post

 ![editpost](https://user-images.githubusercontent.com/116925227/233504816-bb3fe939-280f-4a3c-862e-430b022873ce.gif)

+Is their a new update?
+Edit your post to keep the community up to date!

 ### Add :heart: and comments on a post!

 ![likecomment](https://user-images.githubusercontent.com/116925227/233504640-bf5f5321-ed5e-40d2-8eea-34ea9382f402.gif)

+Find an interesting post?
+Exchange with the author and like their post to show interest!

 ## :computer: Technologies Used